Control of antibiotic permeability

 What is the problem?

-Gram negative bacteria include Escherichia coli, Klebsiella pneumoniae, Pseudomonas aeruginosa, Stenotrophomonas maltophilia and Acinetobacter baumannii, which collectively cause more than two thirds of healthcare-associated infections and resulting deaths in the UK.
+Gram negative bacteria include Escherichia coli, Klebsiella spp., Citrobacter spp., Pseudomonas aeruginosa, Stenotrophomonas maltophilia and Acinetobacter baumannii, which collectively cause more than two thirds of healthcare-associated infections and resulting deaths and a wide range of community infections in the UK.
 This group of bacteria is frequently antibiotic resistant, and it is very difficult to identify new antimicrobials that kill them.
 The reason for this is that each bacterium is surrounded by an outer membrane, which acts as a permeability barrier, blocking the entry of antibiotics and other antimicrobials.
 To enter the cell, antimicrobials need to use protein channels, called porins.
 Bacteria can control the number of porins, reducing – or increasing – entry in a controlled manner.

 Even when antimicrobials gain access via porins, they are frequently pumped back out of the cell by efflux pumps.
 Again, the cell can control which pumps are produced and under which circumstances.
 The combination of reduced entry and increased efflux is referred to as “reduced permeability” and is usually caused by mutations that affect the regulation of porin and efflux pump protein production.
 Reduced permeability can cause antibiotic resistance on its own, but it can also increase the ability of other resistance mechanisms to cause resistance.